-When it comes to looking at the cost of living in Madeira there are plenty of different things to consider.
-It also depends if you’re a single digital nomad coming to Madeira to hike, enjoy the coworking spaces or if you’re a family planning to completely relocate here.
+It also depends if you’re an individual (maybe a digital nomad) who is coming to Madeira to work, hike, and explore the island or if you’re a family planning to completely relocate here.

 Since accommodation is one of the most expensive parts of travel that does play a big part in how much your monthly expenses are going to be.
-We’ll look at it from a single person’s perspective.
-Then you can get a rough idea of how much things are going to cost.
-In most cases it’s usually always cheaper if you’re more people.

 🏡 Rent: €1200-€2500 a month (for nomads in Funchal)

-✈️ Travel Insurance: $42 USD a month through SafetyWing
+✈️ Travel Insurance: $56 USD a month through SafetyWing

 🌯 Food & drink at a restaurant: €20 (per person)